NaughtyChas/Show-BPIndex/README.md

 ### How to use?

-You will have to download and install [TamperMonkey](https://www.tampermonkey.net/) extension on a supported browser.
+You will have to download and install the [TamperMonkey](https://www.tampermonkey.net/) extension on a supported browser.

 Go to GreasyFork and install the script from [this link](https://greasyfork.org/zh-CN/scripts/535560-show-osu-bp-index-numbers).
 Click on the install button and follow the instructions to add the script to your TamperMonkey extension.